• Skip to primary navigation

 • Contact Us

-Home / Sjögren’s Disease Information / Diagnosis of Sjögren’s Disease / Electromyography (EMG) and Nerve Conduction Studies (NCS) for Neuropathy Diagnosis
+Home / Sjögren’s Disease Information / Diagnosis of Sjögren’s Disease / Electromyography (EMG) and Nerve Conduction Studies (NCS)

-Electromyography (EMG) and Nerve Conduction Studies (NCS) for Neuropathy Diagnosis
+Electromyography (EMG) and Nerve Conduction Studies (NCS)

 During the EMG, the doctor will insert a very thin needle into one muscle at a time.
 You will be asked to relax the muscle and then contract the muscle after the needle is inserted.
 The needle is connected to a computer that helps the doctor determine whether your muscle is healthy or affected by a disease of the muscle or nerve.
 The number of muscles to be tested is highly variable and depends upon your symptoms and what is found during the actual test.

-Please do not apply lotion to your skin on the day of your appointment as this may interfere with nerve conduction testing.
-Also, let your EMG doctor know if you are taking blood thinners prior to the exam.
+Please do not apply lotion to your skin on the day of your appointment, and let your EMG doctor know if you are taking blood thinners prior to the exam.
+The risks of EMG and NCS are minimal.

 Receive the Latest News from Johns Hopkins Rheumatology